estin/pomp-craigslist-example/README.md

 ## TODO

-- draw architecture diagram
+- [ ] draw architecture diagram
-- use asyncio kafka implementation
+- [ ] use asyncio kafka implementation
-- fix kafka node not ready error on startup
+- [ ] fix kafka node not ready error on startup
-- use native kafka consumer poll when doing bulk import data to postgres
+- [ ] use native kafka consumer poll when doing bulk import data to postgres
-- gather metrics of queue size only by one crawler instance
+- [ ] gather metrics of queue size only by one crawler instance or separate django management command

 ## License